 Once at the doorway, visitors will instinctively search for a place to wipe their feet.
 Visitors need to perform this action, unobtrusively and without obstruction.
 A well-designed entranceway, will always offer a safe, discreet and functional front door mat, right outside the entrance doors for this purpose.

 WHAT IS THE MAKE OF A GOOD ENTRY MAT?

 At Paige Stainless we make front entry door mats out of stainless steel.
 Yes, that’s right, stainless steel, for clean, easy to maintain entry door mats.

 Our door mats are made out of heelgaurd wedge wire grating.
 They provide a clean, attractive surface that helps to prevent trips and catches thanks to our PAIGE STAINLESS HEELGUARD ® grating technology.
-Furthermore, thanks to the slip resistant nature of the wedgewire, our entry mats allow visitors safe, equitable access to your building.
+Furthermore, supplied in a slip resistant finish, our entry mats allow visitors safe, equitable access to your building.
 The unique properties of wedge-wire allow water to drain quickly away from your entrance door, further reducing the risk of slippage.
 The heelgaurd surface ensures that high, pointy heels do not catch on the floor, removing the risk of a trip-hazard at entranceways.
 They can be installed both outside and inside.
 Indoor floor mats add another layer of safety and access to the entrance way, whilst providing a sleek, unified transition from outside to inside.